-8. RISKS AND ASSUMPTIONS
+RISKS AND ASSUMPTIONS

-The Council is required to have a Local Council Tax Reduction Scheme and would not be discharging its duties with regard to equality, disability, child poverty or with regard the Armed Forces Covenant if it did not provide a level of support.
-Significant hardship would be caused to many of the poorest households in Doncaster who receive full and partial Council Tax support, meaning their income is so low that they do not have the means to pay Council Tax.
-It is unlikely that as a billing authority we would be in a position to collect all the Council Tax charge from those who are poorest in Doncaster with the least means to pay.
+20. The Council is required to have a LCTS Scheme and would not be discharging its duties with regard to equality, disability, child poverty or with regard the Armed Forces Covenant if it did not provide a level of support.
+Significant hardship would be caused to many of the poorest households in Doncaster who receive full and partial support with their Council Tax.
+Without a LCTS scheme in place it is unlikely that, as a billing authority, we would be in a position to collect all the Council Tax charges from these citizens and we would incur significant costs in trying to do so.

-9. LEGAL IMPLICATIONS
+LEGAL IMPLICATIONS

-In accordance with Section 13A (2) Local Government Finance Act 1992 as amended ("the Act"), each billing authority in England is required to make a Council Tax Reduction Scheme which specifies the reductions to Council Tax payable, by persons or classes of persons whom the authority considers to be in financial need.

-The Act requires billing authorities to either review or revise their schemes on an annual basis and in Doncaster this must take place no later than 31 January 2017.
-Before making a scheme (or revising or replacing it) the billing authority must consult any major precepting authority which has power to issue a precept to it, publish a draft scheme in such manner as it thinks fit, and consult such other persons as it considers are likely to have an interest in the operation of the scheme.
+- 21. In accordance with Section 13A of the Local Government Finance Act 1992 ("the 1992 Act"), each billing authority in England is required to make a Council Tax Reduction Scheme which specifies the reductions to Council Tax payable, by persons or classes of persons whom the authority considers to be in financial need. - 22.
+The Act requires billing authorities to either review or revise their schemes on an annual basis and, for the 2018/19 scheme, this must take place no later than 11 March 2018.
+Before making a scheme (or revising or replacing it) the billing authority must consult any major precepting authority which has power to issue a precept to it, publish a draft scheme in such manner as it thinks fit, and consult such other persons as it considers are likely to have an interest in the operation of the scheme. - 23.
 The decision maker must be aware of their obligations under section 149 Equality Act 2010, the Public Sector Equality Duty (PSED).
-It obliges public authorities, when exercising their functions, to have 'due regard' to the need to:
+It obliges public authorities, when exercising their functions, to have 'due regard' to the need to: - a.

-- a.
 Eliminate discrimination, harassment and victimization and other conduct which the Act prohibits; - b.
 Advance equality of opportunity; and - c.
-Foster good relations between people who share relevant protected characteristics and those who do not.
+Foster good relations between people who share relevant protected characteristics and those who do not. - 24.
 The relevant protected characteristics under the Equality Act are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
-The duty also covers marriage and civil partnerships, but only in respect of eliminating unlawful discrimination.
+The duty also covers marriage and civil partnerships, but only in respect of eliminating unlawful discrimination. - 25.
 The decision maker must ensure that they have seen the due regard statement.
 The duty must be exercised in substance, with rigour, and with an open mind and is not a question of ticking boxes.
 It is for the decision-maker to decide how much weight should be given to the various factors informing the decision, including how much weight should be given to the PSED itself.
 The duty is a continuing one and there should be a record/audit trail of how due regard has been shown.
 It is not sufficient for due regard to be a "rear-guard action" following a concluded decision The decision maker must also pay regard to any countervailing factors and decide the weight to be given to these, which it is proper and reasonable to consider; budgetary pressures, economics and practical factors will often be important.

-10. FINANCIAL IMPLICATIONS
+FINANCIAL IMPLICATIONS

-There are over 26,300 low income households receiving a reduction in their Council Tax from the LCTS scheme in Doncaster.
-20,800 households (79 %) get maximum support and 5,500 households (21 %) get partial support
+26. There are currently around 25,940 low income households receiving a reduction in their Council Tax from the LCTS scheme in Doncaster.
+20,260 households (78%) receive maximum support and 5,680 households (22%) receive partial support.